Artist-In-Residence Program

 We're now offering a short term residencies throughout the year.
 Applications are currently open to submission at all times.

-Participate and moderate our weekly Clay Clay activities.
+• Participate and moderate our weekly Clay Club activities

-Opportunities for free housing if one is available (furnished apartment)
+• Opportunities for free housing (if one is available)

 Application:

-A portfolio of 20 shots of work (printed, on disc/flashdrive, or slide; we're not picky)
+• A portfolio of 20 shots of work (printed, on disc/flashdrive, slide, or high quality JPGs in a ZIP file; we're not picky)

-A physical letter of recommendation from 3 ceramic artists or instructors (These can either be mailed separately or included in the application packet)
+• A physical letter of recommendation from 3 ceramic artists or instructors (These can either be mailed separately, emailed directly to studio@coreclay.com , or included in the application packet)

-Put all these (minus the online application) into an envelope and send it to:
+• Put all of these (minus the online application) into an envelope or email and send it to:

 Core Clay